PixelsCamp/docs/N00BS.md

 ## Night time

 There should be a designated sleeping/relaxation area in the venue.
-If not or if all areas are full, the smaller stages may be available as temporary sleeping areas as long you get out before the first talks of the day begin.
+If not or if all areas are full, the smaller stages may be available as temporary sleeping areas as long as you get out before the first talks of the day begin.

 Sleeping masks and earplugs may help to avoid the light and excessive sounds from the venue as well the snoring programmer next to you.